Liz Fraser is a Sunday Times best-selling author of five books, and one of the UK's best-known writers and broadcasters.

-She has been a presenter, host and guest on national television and radio for 26 years, has written four books about family life and a No1 best-selling memoir, ‘Coming Clean’, published by Bloomsbury in 2021.
+She has been a presenter, host and guest on national television and radio for nearly 30 years, and her books include a Sunday Times best-seller about motherhood published by HarperCollins in 2006, and an Amazon No1 best-selling memoir, ‘Coming Clean’, published by Bloomsbury in 2021.

 Liz has written features and columns for The Sunday Times, The Guardian, The Times, The Telegraph, Red, Grazia, Italia!
 Magazine, Guardian Travel, Glamour, The Daily Mail, Mother and Baby, Marie Claire, Junior, Woman, Runner's World, and many others.

-She gives talks, hosts events and fronts campaigns on everything from mental health, family life, resilience and trauma recovery, from global brand launches to international Literary Festivals, in live broadcasts and debates.
+She gives talks, hosts events and fronts campaigns on everything from mental health, family life, resilience and trauma recovery, from global brand launches to international Literary Festivals, academic conferences to live broadcasts and debates.

 She is a competitive 10km and half marathon runner, a mountain walker and skier, and likes nothing more than living her life to the full and encouraging others to do the same.